bitdog-io/restraining_bolt/README.md

 the direction of the target waypoint, a PWM signal from the Teensy GPIO will enable propulsion system shutdown.

 I picked Teensy 4.1 hardware for this project for a variety of reasons.
-Firstly, its one of the few Arduino based boards that have enough ram to use the MALLink C library without modification.
+Firstly, its one of the few Arduino based boards that have enough ram to use the MAVLink C library without modification.
 It also provides an onboard SD card slot.
 And finalily, it has pretty decent hardware to make sound.
 I plan on using this last feature to enable Restraining Bolt to verablly announce important state changes and warnings.